xdmushui/partner-center-sdk/develop/get-a-customer-subscription-meter-usage-records.md

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.

-- A customer ID (**customer-tenant-id**).
-If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
+- A customer ID (`customer-tenant-id`).
+If you don't know the customer's ID, you can look it up in the Partner Center [dashboard](https://partner.microsoft.com/dashboard).
+Select **CSP** from the Partner Center menu, followed by **Customers**.
+Select the customer from the customer list, then select **Account**.
+On the customer’s Account page, look for the **Microsoft ID** in the **Customer Account Info** section.
+The Microsoft ID is the same as the customer ID  (`customer-tenant-id`).

 - A subscription ID

 *This new route is equivalent to `subscriptions/{subscription-id}/usagerecords/resources`, which will continue to function only for Microsoft Azure (MS-AZR-0145P) subscriptions.* This new route will support both Microsoft Azure (MS-AZR-0145P) subscriptions and Azure plans.
-In order to get this information for your Azure plan, you will need to switch to this new route.
+In order to get this information for your Azure plan, you need to switch to this new route.
 Other than the properties mentioned in the following sections, the response is the same as the old route.

 ## C\#

 To get meter usage records of a customer for a specific Azure service or resource during the current billing period:

 1. Use your **IAggregatePartner.Customers** collection to call the **ById()** method.

-2. Call the Subscriptions property, as well as **UsageRecords**, then the **Meters** property.
+2. Call the Subscriptions property, and **UsageRecords**, then the **Meters** property.
 Finish by calling the Get() or GetAsync() methods.

     ``` csharp
     // IAggregatePartner partnerOperations;